-If you already know some quality people, speak to them and then get them to refer you to other people.
+If you already know some quality people, speak to them and then refer you to other people.
 If you feel you don’t have highly networked people that you know, go out and find them.

 Go to industry events and conferences and meet people.
-Befriend them and follow-up with them.
+Befriend them and follow up with them.
 Then get them to open up their networks to you.
-And/or meet them on professional networking sites like LinkedIn, Spoke or Facebook.
-And then, promote the story of your company to your newfound contacts and to prove to them that investing in you and your dream will provide them with significant financial returns.
+And/or meet them on professional networking sites like LinkedIn, Spoke, or Facebook.
+And then, promote the story of your company to your newfound contacts and prove to them that investing in you and your dream will provide them with significant financial returns.

 3. Focused Prospecting

 With regards to prospecting for angel investors, consider the statistics mentioned earlier in this report:

 - According to TNS Financial Services, there are 9.3 million households in the United States with a net worth exceeding 1 million dollars.

 - Three million of these households, according to Merrill Lynch & Co. and Capgemini Group, have investable assets of at least $1 million, excluding their primary homes